I love sports and particularly enjoy watching NFL, NHL, NBA, and MLB.

 - In the NFL, a coin is tossed and the winning team has a choice to receive or kick off the football to the opposition.
-The overtime format is sudden death—the first team who scores a safety, field goal or touchdown wins the game.
-After 15 minutes of play, if no team has scored any points, the football game ends in a tie.
+The overtime format is sudden death—the first team who scores a safety, field goal, or touchdown wins the game.
+After 15 minutes of play, if no team has scored any points, the game ends in a tie.

-- In the CFL, a coin toss determines who will have first possession of the football.
+- In the CFL, a coin toss determines who will have the first possession of the football.
 The winning team decides to either take the first possession or the second possession in overtime.
 There is no kickoff in this overtime format.
-Instead, the ball is placed on the opposition's 35-yard line and offensive team will try to advance the football until they score or lose possession.
+Instead, the ball is placed on the opposition's 35-yard line and the offensive team will try to advance the football until they score or lose possession.
 If the defense scores a point, the game is over.
-Once the first team has had their possession of the football, the second team will get the football at the opposition's 35 yard line.
+Once the first team has had their possession of the football, the second team will get the football at the opposition's 35-yard line.
 The second team can either match the first team's score or beat their score.
 If the second team beats the score, they automatically win the game.
 If the game is still tied after the second team's possession, each team will have one more possession of the football to score.
 If after two possessions by both teams the score remains tied, the game ends in a tie.

 Playoff Season Overtime Format:

-8. Regular Season and Schedule in the NFL vs. the CFL
+8. Regular Season and Schedule

 The NFL season and scheduling works like this:

-- NFL games are primarily scheduled for Sundays and there is one Monday-night game every week during the regular season.
+- NFL games are primarily scheduled for Sundays and there is one Monday night game every week during the regular season.
 There are Thursday and Saturday games as well.
 During American Thanksgiving in late November, several games are played.

 In the CFL: